baddddddddd/SanDaan/README.md

 * 🚌 Contains information on transport vehicle routes and schedules

-* 👨‍👩‍👧‍👦 Community-powered: users can share transport routes and update transport vehicle schedules for other users to see
+* 👨‍👩‍👧‍👦 Users can share transport routes and update transport vehicle schedules for other users to see

 <hr class="w-48 h-1 mx-auto my-4 bg-gray-100 border-0 rounded md:my-10 dark:bg-gray-700">